ArashPartow/exprtk/readme.txt

  (12) Strings may be constructed from any letters, digits or special
       characters such as (~!@#$%^&*()[]|=+ ,./?<>;:"`~_), and must be enclosed with single-quotes.
-      eg: 'Frankly, my dear, I do not give a damn!'
+      eg: 'Frankly my dear, I do not give a damn!'

  (13) User defined normal functions can have up to 20 parameters,
       where as user defined vararg-functions can have an unlimited